mars0i/masonclj/doc/general/ABMsInClojure.md

 lot of work.
 It's easier to use Clojure with an ABM library that's designed to allow you to write models in Java itself.)

+### Repast

+I investigated Repast a little bit, and the design and documentation didn't appeal to me.
+It seemed more confusing and more difficult to use with Clojure than MASON.
+I might be wrong about that, and I know that Repast has fans, but I decided to use MASON.
+If you're interested in Repast, please feel free to try it, and let me know what you think if you feel like it.

 ### MASON